The Poop Patrol

 The Poop Patrol is composed of Jersey City residents who are committed to keeping their neighborhoods clean.
 They respond to reports of dog poop in their local area and help to uncover the identities of offenders so they can be ticketed by the Animal Response Team (ART).
-If you're interested in becoming a member of the Poop Patrol, click here.
+If you're interested in becoming a member of the Poop Patrol, fill out the form below.

 How do I report Dog Poop Offenders?